fusioninventory/documentation/docs/Advanced_topics/dev/spec/load_ext_cfg.md

----
-layout: single
-title: Spec for load configuration from external place
+# Spec for load configuration from external place
----

-# Load configuration from external place

 ## Backend specific keys in agent.cfg